bishtanuj/data-visualization/README.md

 ## General Type of visualizations are:
-1. Charts: Infromation present in a tabular, graphical form with data displayed along two axes.
-Can be in the form of graph, diagram, maps.
+1. **Charts:** _Infromation present in a tabular, graphical form with data displayed along two axes.
+Can be in the form of graph, diagram, maps._
+2. **Table:** _A set of figures dispalyed in rows and columns._